martinqt/GitExtensionsDoc/source/branches.rst

 .. image:: /images/new_branch.png

 I will create a new branch called ``Refactor``.
-In this branch I can do whatever I want without considering others.
+In this branch I can do whatever I want without affecting others.
-In the ``Create branch`` dialog there is a checkbox you can check if you want to checkout this branch immediately after the branch is created.
+The default in Git Extensions is to check out a new branch after it is created.
+If you want to create a new branch but remain on your current branch, uncheck the ``Checkout after create`` checkbox in the ``Create branch`` dialog.

 .. image:: /images/create_branch_dialog.png